rebase-energy/data-science-tips-and-hacks/README.md

 ```

 ### Print folder tree structure in terminal
 The terminal command `tree` lets you list the contents of a folder as a tree-like structure.
+The command to run is `tree path/to/folder`.

 ![](images/tree.png)